 Hunt, pp. 81-108

 Sherman and Salisbury, pp. 505-515

 Hunt, pp. 131-136

-Forty-point paper: To what extent do the documents in Hunt reflect a desire to give rights to everybody, and to what extent do they reflect a desire to give rights only to some members of society?
+Forty-point paper: The Declaration of the Rights of Man and the Citizen made some idealistic promises about human rights.
+To what extent did later documents in Hunt follow through on those promises, and to what extent did they not?
 Please cite specific examples, making clear what a particular document said that you consider relevant to this question, what the document was--identify it by author or title--and where in Hunt the statement appeared.
 Thus (Robespierre, p.
 80) or (Declaration of the Rights of Man and the Citizen, p.
 76) would be an adequate source citation.
-Turn in on Canvas by midnight February 14.
+Turn in on Canvas by midnight February 13.

 Sherman and Salisbury, pp. 517-530

 February 17: The Impact of the Industrial Revolution